HaoLiangCQ/HaoLiangCQ/README.md

 ### 👋 Hi, I'm Hao

 - 📖 MS, BS in Information Science, Minor in Statistics
-- 💼 Multiple Work experience in the Financial Industry
+- 💼 Multiple Work experience as Data Scientist
 - 😄 I'm interested in Machine Learning and Technology